MaMu0228/alert_attack_on_UTM/README.md

 ★ functions ★
 <br>
-1. when specific sip or dip packet go through UTM, alert
+1. when specific sip or dip packet goes through UTM, alert
-2. when packet go through UTM which is applied specific policy, alert
+2. when packet goes through UTM which is applied specific policy, alert
-3. when packets, which one sip go to many and various dip, go through UTM, alert
+3. when packets, which one sip goes to many and various dip, goes through UTM, alert
 4. when UTM logout, alert

 -----------한글------------